 He's mainly known as a dramatic actor, but Ralph Fiennes shows off his comedy chops as the eccentric concierge patrolling The Grand Budapest Hotel's opulent lobby.
-Gustave is as prissy and particular as his neat moustache and proudly-worn purple uniform suggest, but he's also witty and strangely attractive - Fiennes himself described the character as "sexily ambivalent in a way that's not specified".
+Gustave is as prissy and particular as his neat mustache and proudly-worn purple uniform suggest, but he's also witty and strangely attractive - Fiennes himself described the character as "sexily ambivalent in a way that's not specified."

 Mr. Fox, Fantastic Mr. Fox